zhangchl007/MCW-App-modernization/Whiteboard design session/WDS student guide - App modernization.md

 Another top priority is making the system available to employees and brokers via web and mobile applications and eliminating the requirement for establishing a VPN connection.
 They also want to store policies in cloud storage for retrieval via these web and mobile applications.
 Both the web and mobile applications should permit policyholders to log in, review their information, and retrieve a PDF copy of their policy.
 An application programming interface (API), shared by both application, provides access to data and policy documents.
 The goal is to deploy the web application, database, and API to the cloud.
 Also, they want to learn more about lightweight, serverless architectures that may help them implement some API functionality more rapidly.
 They mentioned a possible use case of providing access to policy documents in storage.

-As part of the application modernization process, Contoso would also like to learn more about how Azure Search might be able to improve their ability to find policy documents.
+As part of the application modernization process, Contoso would also like to learn more about how Azure Cognitive Search might be able to improve their ability to find policy documents.
 PolicyConnect stores all policy documents as opaque PDF files on a network file share, and key metadata is entered into the PolicyConnect application manually.
 Searching is limited to file names, and the limited metadata entered manually.
 Presently, they cannot search for information contained within the policy documents.
 They have found that metadata entered manually has not provided the best results for being able to search for and retrieve policy information quickly.

 Given the potential for these new applications to increase the load on its database, they want to employ best practices for mitigating the impact of repeated querying of the database.
 Along these lines, they would like to implement a scoreboard of sorts that tracks the most active users in 24 hours, as well as the approximate the number of operations that user performed within the system in perpetuity.
 Both metrics are attractive to management to be able to get a cursory understanding of who the heaviest users are and how much they use the system.